 - 5.5.
 Credits can accumulate for males and females. - 5.6.
 Credits accumulate for unused portions of the recommended quota or TAH. - 5.6.1.
-In the case where a community has a recommended quota of zero, and a total harvest of zero, credits will accumulate according to the community's TAH (if the TAH is different to zero). - 5.6.2.
-No positive credits accumulate when a community's TAH, or recommended quota, is met or exceeded by the harvest of bears, irrespective of the sex composition of the community's total harvest. - 5.6.3.
-No positive credits accumulate when the female proportion of the harvest exceeds 50% of the recommended quota. - 5.6.4.
+In the case where a community has a recommended quota of zero, and a total harvest of zero, the community's full quota will be restored the following year No positive credits accumulate when a community's TAH, or recommended quota, is met or exceeded by the harvest of bears, irrespective of the sex composition of the community's total harvest. - 5.6.2.
+No positive credits accumulate when the female proportion of the harvest exceeds 50% of the recommended quota. - 5.6.3.
 Female positive credits can accumulate up the 50% of the total proportion of the TAH or the recommended quota, whichever is less. - 5.7.
 Negative credits are possible and represent the number of bears that have been removed from the subpopulation in excess of a community's recommended quota or TAH, whichever is more in excess. - 5.8.
 Credits can be exchanged between communities within the same subpopulation. - 5.8.1.
-Communities that harvest from the same subpopulation can exchange credits, where needed, in order to restore their full
+Communities that harvest from the same subpopulation can exchange credits, where needed, in order to restore their full recommended quota rather than facing a reduction when no community credits are available to cover an overharvest.
+The existing process for credit exchange between communities will be maintained.

-- recommended quota rather than facing a reduction when no community credits are available to cover an overharvest.
-The existing process for credit exchange between communities will be maintained. - 5.8.2.
+5.8.2.
 Requests by communities to use credits to increase their annual recommended quota shall be made to, and approved by, the responsible RWO.
 The GN will verify and confirm the number of available credits.